instana/instana-autotrace-webhook/README.md

 ## Gotchas

-- The Instana AutoTrace Webhook will take effect on _new_ Kubernetes resources.
+- The Instana AutoTrace WebHook will take effect on _new_ Kubernetes resources.
-  That is, you may need to delete your Pods, ReplicaSets and Deployments and create them anew, for the Instana AutoTrace Webhook to do its magic.
+  That is, you may need to delete your Pods, ReplicaSets, StatefulStes, Deployments and DeploymentConfigs and create them anew, for the Instana AutoTrace WebHook to do its magic.
 - Only amd64 Kubernetes nodes are currently supported.

 ## Limitations

-The following limitations need to be lifted before the Instana AutoTrace Webhook enters Beta:
+The following limitations need to be lifted before the Instana AutoTrace WebHook enters Beta:

 - Support for PodSecurityPolicies and Security Context for both the WebHook pod and the Instrumentation image.
 - Environment variables applicable only for Node.js and .NET Core will show up in processes running in other runtimes.